cabean85/Programming_for_Data_Science_with_Python_Nanodegree/README.md

 ### 17 December 2022
+# Created by Cassandra Keeley

 ### Programming for Data Sciende w/ Python

 Learn the programming fundamentals required for a career in data science.
 By the end of the program, you will be able to use Python, SQL, Command Line, and Git.
+This repository contains projects and practice set for Udacity Programming For Data Science Using Python Nanodegree

 ### Description
 # Introduction to SQL: